tadeuszwojcik/luvit-redis/Readme.md

-luvit-redis - a luvit redis client.
+luvit-redis - luvit redis client.
 =============

 This is a redis client for luvit which under the hood uses offical hiredis c library